 The CRRDA has released the

-Yeerongpilly station concept design.
-Feedback was accepted in June 2020.
+Yeerongpilly station designs.
 Various early works including geotechnical investigations, surveys and environmental monitoring will continue while detailed design is underway.
 Visit

 Site survey and geotechnical investigations will continue at

 The southern entrance into the Cross River Rail tunnel will be built in the area north of Dutton Park Station.
 A new, independently accessible, covered pedestrian bridge to the station will be constructed south of Annerley Road.
 Visit the

 Cross River Rail web page for more information and to register for project updates.

 The Cross River Rail Delivery Authority has submitted

 Request for Project Change 8 (RfPC8) to the Coordinator-General in relation to the area between Boggo Road and Dutton Park stations.

 The requested change relates to a heavy construction vehicle route and work hours.
 Submissions must be made in writing to the Coordinator General